rameezw/CUBLab/README.md

 ## Required Software

+### OptiTrack Motive

+[OptiTrack Motive](https://optitrack.com/software/) is the software used alongside with the 8 cameras in the lab to track rigid body data within the arena.

+### Ventuz

+[Ventuz](https://www.ventuz.com/downloads/) is the software used to congiure the images from all 4 projectors into one, without overlaps of the images.

+### OptiTrackRESTServer

+The [OptiTrackRESTServer application](https://github.com/HyConSys/OptiTrackRESTServer) is the localization server, used to retrieve each rigid body's location within the arena.

+### NDIRestServer

+The [NDIRestServer application](https://github.com/HyConSys/NDIRestServer) is used to present the images corresponding to the locations of the various rigid bodies within the arena, and present them using a Ventuz presentation.

+### DeepRacer-utils

+[Deepracer-utils](https://github.com/HyConSys/deepracer-utils) is a series of code and examples which are used to access and control the AWS DeepRacer.

 ## Starting the Lab

 1. First make sure that the cameras and all four projectors are turned on and running.